OWASP/DevGuide/03-Build/0x11-Cryptography.md

 The disadvantages of the DB Engine TDE approach are great.
 They are:

 * Because the DB engine itself decrypts all the data transparently to clients, once the DB is provided the decrypted master key, any client having query access to the encrypted columns will have access to the decrypted data.
 If this is not the desired state, in order to keep the data secure, the database access model often needs to be significantly revamped to construct separate DB views for each different use case actor with legitimate access to at least portions of the database.
 * Deterministic encryption is usually the preferred solution by both database administrators and application developers, but unfortunately it has numerous short-comings.
 With deterministic encryption, the same plaintext will always encrypt to the same ciphertext (at least until a key change operation is done to generate new DB key encryption keys).
+However, for the same reasons that we do not generally allow the
+*
-However, for the same reasons that we do not generally allow the reuse of IVs (even for CBC mode; in any other mode, it is a major disaster in the making), deterministic encryption is not considered secure.
+*  of IVs (even for CBC mode; in any other mode, it is a major disaster in the making), deterministic encryption is not considered secure.
 The details of these cryptographic attacks are beyond the scope of this document.
 However, using non-deterministic encryption with a unique IV (or "salt") per record results in stronger encryption but does not allow the DB engine to do indexed searching on that specific column.
 Speak to the author if you wish more details or attack scenarios.
 * When backup copies of an open / online database are made, certain types of these backups make copies of the decrypted data so that anyone having access to the backup copies has access to the sensitive plaintext data that had been encrypted.
 Examples for Oracle include backups made via the "Data Pump export utility (expdp)" or "explicit captures" made via Oracle streams.
 (See the section "Using Data Pump with TDE" for the former and "How Oracle Streams Works with Other Database Components" for details of the latter.)
 Similar issues are expected with Microsoft SQL Server backups but have not been verified.
 Therefore, this may require changes to the database backup procedures.

 ##Application Level Encryption